 A God of Your Own Understanding

+We have a very similar belief system as a popular 12-step program.
 We think it no concern of ours what religious bodies that our members identify themselves with as individuals.
 This should be an entirely personal affair, which each one decides for himself in the light of past associations, or his present choice.
 Not all of us join religious bodies, but most of us favor such memberships.
 Surprisingly enough we find such convictions no great obstacle to a spiritual experience.
 Furthermore, clear-cut directions are given showing how we recovered.
 Alcoholics Anonymous, Fourth Edition Pages 28-29

 The Many Faces of Developmental Education